Islands Business Resilience Fund – VMI response

 VMI wrote to Fiona Hyslop, Cabinet Secretary for Transport of the Scottish Government on 20/7/2025 to outline the views of VMI members on the decision to exclude Mull and Iona from the Islands Business Resilience Fund to compensate island businesses for ferry disruption.
-So far, we are very disappointed that no response has been received.
+Read their responses below

 Dear Fiona